Srem Offensive: Serbian 1st army's advance and subsequent retreat

 The 1st Army fared much better than the doomed division intended to set up the diversion.
 They rapidly and efficiently crossed the Sava River, but due to the failure of the Timok I division, they advanced much more cautiously than they otherwise would.
 Five days after the landing, the 1st Army was still far from its target.
 This made the end goal of an invasion of Bosnia simply not viable.
 On September 8, Oskar Potiorek, overall commander of Austro-Hungarian forces in the Balkans, launched an assault on Serbia, deciding it was the best way to stop the Serbian offensive.
 On September 11, Putnik decided to retreat and help the forces defending Serbia.
 By the 14th, all troops in Srem had been evacuated.

 Aftermath

 The bold Srem offensive had been a failure for the Serbian Army.
 The total defeat of the Timok I division led many to question the overall viability of the Serbian Army.
 Vladimir Kondic was court-martialled and jailed for his ineptitude and lying to Stepanović during the battle.
 Although Potiorek's attack was a complete failure, the 1st Army had to be recalled anyway, and the offensive was called off.
 The Serbs had taken as much as three times as many casualties as they inflicted, which was especially bad for an army already heavily outnumbered.
 Criticism was directed at almost everyone involved.
-Some blamed Stepanović for not telling Kondic promptly.
+Some blamed Stepanović for not telling Kondic promptly about the planned crossing.
 Stepanović blamed Kondic for his poor leadership.
 Others blamed the Serbian government itself for caving to Entente pressure in the first place.
 The attack also demonstrated the complete inability of the Serbian Army to conduct offensive operations.